jurgenrgh/BiddingBox04/README.md

 This is the status of the 121218 Backup.
 The plan is to assign distinct uuid's to the 3 clients.
 The director assigns the seat and N,E,S,W as before; i.e. clientId, server not bound to seat.

+### Phonegap Setup, Compilation, Download, Debug Setup
+This needs a detailed description with references since not easy to reconstruct.

+### Documentation
+There is an attempt to use automated documentation: run BiddingBox04/makedocs.sh
+This will extract all of the yaml formatted commentary in the js files in ./www/js
+and generates the output file ./www/js/docs/index.html